-Replenza Labs sells a two-product system: a Daily Replenisher powder and Daily Nutritional Tablets.
-Pricing runs $45 to $50 per month on subscription.
-The products are manufactured in an FDA-registered, GMP-compliant, NSF-certified facility.
+Replenza Labs ships a two-product stack: a Daily Replenisher powder and Daily Nutritional Tablets.
+Subscription pricing runs $44.98 per month on the Replenisher, with tablets sold separately.
+Manufacturing happens in an FDA-registered, GMP-compliant, NSF-certified facility.

 | Detail | Information |